borodark/prizeflight/README.md

 constraint.
 The writeup in **[docs/INGEST_PIPELINE.md](docs/INGEST_PIPELINE.md)** walks through the investigation — why `ON CONFLICT DO NOTHING` costs 200x on a columnar engine, and how moving idempotency from the write path to the rollup recovered the throughput.
-Read that before reviewing the code.

 ## Requirements